 Research suggests that spending time with the right people can boost your health and happiness.
 Not to mention your social life.

-So surround yourself with positive, upbeat people and you’ll be glad you did.
-Here are some questions to ask yourself about the people you spend your time with:
+Here are some questions to ask yourself about the people you spend your time with.

 - Do you feel good about yourself when you’re around them?